All Series > Virtue & Vice > Part 5

 Renew Your Mind

 The bonds of virtuous habit are formed by doing the good and right thing in every situation, big or small—whether you feel like it or not.
-Virtue grows from a single good act, into a series of good acts, into a loose habit, into a firm habit, into a virtue—fully habituated into your character and soul.
-This is the turning point where things go from being hard to do the good and right thing, to becoming harder not to do the good and right thing when the opportunity presents itself.
-But how do you know the good and right thing to do in every situation?
-It starts with the renewing of your mind.
+Virtue grows from a single good act into a series of good acts, into a loose habit, into a firm habit, and finally into a virtue—fully habituated into your character and soul.
+This is the turning point, where it goes from being hard to do the good and right thing to becoming harder not to do the good and right thing when the opportunity presents itself.

 Scripture says, “Do not conform yourselves to this age but be transformed by the renewal of your mind, that you may discern what is the will of God, what is good and pleasing and perfect” (Romans 12:2).

-ignorance to wisdom, fearfulness to bravery, self-indulgence to self-control, unfaithfulness to faithfulness, living in illusion to living in truth
+Thus, the way to cross the valley from—ignorance to wisdom, fearfulness to bravery, self-indulgence to self-control, unfaithfulness to faithfulness, living in illusion to living in truth—is to build a bridge of knowledge and understanding in the Word of God.

-Scroll down for the related scriptures, quotes, and lesson plan associated with this teaching.
+Scroll down for the lesson plan and other related resources associated with this teaching.

-Copyright © 2022 Horse & Chariot LLC.
+Copyright © 2025 Horse & Chariot LLC.
 All rights reserved.

 Visual Resource